z4nr34l/nemo/packages/nemo/README.md

 Each middleware in a chain is executed in sequence until one returns a response or all are completed.
 Nested routes allow you to organize your middleware hierarchically, matching more specific paths while maintaining a clean structure.

+### Nested Routes Execution Order

+When a request matches a nested route, NEMO executes middleware in this order:

+1. Global `before` middleware (if defined)
+2. Root path middleware (`/`) for all non-root requests
+3. Parent middleware (using the `middleware` property)
+4. Child middleware
+5. Global `after` middleware (if defined)

+If any middleware returns a response (like a redirect), the chain stops and that response is returned immediately.

 ## API Reference

 ### Types